How Registered Dietitians Help Provide Better Patient Outcomeskmattikalli@gmail.com

-Contact our Healthcare professional at The Allergy and Asthma Center to learn how nutrition can impact allergies and asthma.
+Contact our Healthcare professional at The Premier Allergist to learn how nutrition can impact allergies and asthma.

 which oversees the work of 24,000 registered nurses in the city, opposes the bill.
 She states, “Just having two hours doesn’t give us the time to make a huge impact.
 There is more to nutrition than just telling you to change your diet.
 It’s way more than reading a nutrition module online.”

 As a registered and licensed dietitian and nutritionist (RDN) who has had the extensive schooling and training required to be a credentialed medical professional, I wholeheartedly agree with Ms. Bardonille – a 120-minute course with 730 days to complete is not enough for a physician to be effective in this role.
-In addition, I believe that patients would be much better served with an RDN as an incorporated member of their medical practice team, as I have been for Allergy & Asthma Center for more than 20 years.
+In addition, I believe that patients would be much better served with an RDN as an incorporated member of their medical practice team, as I have been for Premier Allergist for more than 20 years.
 Here’s why: